D&H Distributing

-D&H Distributing is a privately held North American technology distributor to the IT (Information Technology) and consumer electronics supply channels, founded in 1918 in Williamsport, Pennsylvania.
+D&H Distributing is a privately held North American technology distributor to the information technology (IT) and consumer electronics supply channels, founded in 1918 in Williamsport, Pennsylvania.
 Currently headquartered in Harrisburg, Pennsylvania, the company distributes IT products, including server, storage and networking solutions, consumer electronics, videogaming, home networking, housewares, and sports and recreation products with a focus on resellers selling to small business (SMB) technology customers.
-These products are distributed via six locations throughout the US and Canada.
-The company's customer base consists of computer resellers, integrators, retailers, etailers and consumer electronics dealers.
-The majority of D&H's SMB (small to mid-size business) reseller customer base sells to regional offices in vertical markets such as healthcare, education, real estate, advertising, and finance.
+These products are distributed via six locations throughout the U.S. and Canada.
+The company's customer base consists of managed service providers, value-added computer resellers, integrators, retailers, etailers and consumer electronics dealers.
+The majority of D&H's SMB (small to mid-size business) and mid-market reseller customer base sells to regional offices in vertical markets, such as healthcare, education, state and local government, real estate, advertising, and finance.